The cheapest multi needle embroidery machines To start Your Home Business

 Likewise, it seems that there aren’t really many additional features when compared to the MB4Se.

 If you are going to be embroidering a lot of designs with more than 4 colors though, it’s certainly worth the upgrade!
-Especially when you start getting a lot of orders that need to be filled fast.
+Especially when you start getting a lot of orders that need to be filled FAST.

 Video: Embroidering a Christmas sweater on the Janome MB7